vzmerr/git-machete-intellij-plugin/CHANGE-NOTES.md

 ## Unreleased

+## v3.1.0
+- Add a notification after checking out a non-managed branch with an option to add the branch to the branch layout.

 ## v3.0.3
 - Enabled Ctrl + left-click to work as a right-click for macOS users, for displaying the machete actions on a branch.